fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Thread.rst

 Object
 ~~~~~~

-The architecture allows writing thread safe functions which manipulate objects
+The architecture allows the writing of thread safe functions which manipulate objects
 easily.
 Objects have their own mutex (inherited from ``fwData::Object``) to
 control concurrent access from different threads.
-This mutex is available through
+This mutex is available using the following method:
-to the method:

 .. code:: cpp